LucasCdS/attitude-estimation/README.md

 ### Coding and Testing

-Having a design plan for the program and my git and VSCode environments set up, I could finally start developping.
+Having a design plan for the program and my git and VSCode environments set up, I could finally start developing.
 For each one of the important blocks of code, firstly I wrote the corresponding .h and .cpp files and then I created another .cpp file to test it.
 A test program was made for each one of the classes as well as for the function that writes the output file.
 Once I finished, tested and approved a given block of code, I pushed the modifications to git and moved to the next block.
 Each one of the more important commits of the project also received a git tag for semantic versioning.

 ### Design Corrections